lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-04-27-ALEXANDRIA_outcomes.md

 they belong to
 [real algebraic geometry](https://en.wikipedia.org/wiki/Real_algebraic_geometry),
-and one objective of that work is an efficient, verified decision procedure for deciding inequalities and inequalities between polynomials.
+and one objective of that work is an efficient, verified decision procedure for deciding equalities and inequalities between polynomials.

 Angeliki wrote up her reactions to Isabelle/HOL from the perspective of a mathematician in her paper [Formalising Mathematics – in Praxis](https://link.springer.com/article/10.1365/s13291-020-00221-1).